 - Dr. Yoram Harth believes that the cause for acne is less coenzyme A (CoA).
 B5 helps in increasing the CoA.

-- The researchers conclude that the use of B5 in people suffering from acne significantly reduces the acne marks.
+- conclude that the use of B5 in people suffering from acne significantly reduces the acne marks.

 PANTOTHENIC ACID FOR ALLERGIES

 Pantothenic Acid for allergies is great.
 It has been shown to significantly reduce the chances and severity of allergies as well as work as a potent nasal decongestant.

 If you are deficient in Pantothenic acid you may experience the following symptoms:

 - Low mood